No, we are not talking about growing rocks. Instead, stonecrops are a family of plants that perform especially well in hot, dry, rocky areas.

 The stonecrop, or orpine, family is a group of herbaceous succulent dicotyledons that can sometimes appear as shrubs.
+They are commonly referred to as sedums.
 There is debate over just how many members of the stonecrop (Crassulaceae) family exist, but there are well over 1300 species.
-Nearly all varieties of stonecrop can be propagated from a single leaf, simply by sticking the broken end into some moist soil and watering regularly until roots are established.
+Nearly all varieties of stonecrop can be propagated from a single leaf, simply by laying it on some moist soil and watering regularly until roots are established.

 Stonecrops have been around for nearly 100 million years.
 Some varieties are deciduous, meaning they lose their leaves in winter, while others are evergreen.
 Most are low-growing, perennial ground covers that require little or no care.